onestardao/WFGY/core/README.md

 ### 📖 Mathematical Reference
 WFGY 2.0 (WFGY Core) = [WFGY 1.0 math formulas](https://github.com/onestardao/WFGY/blob/main/SemanticBlueprint/wfgy_formulas.md) + [Drunk Transformer](https://github.com/onestardao/WFGY/blob/main/SemanticBlueprint/drunk_transformer_formulas.md)

+> Note on evaluation
+> All metrics above are computed by LLM evaluators under a fixed WFGY 2.0 protocol at the effective layer.
+> They measure relative behavioural uplift (before vs after WFGY prompts) and do not assume any direct
+> access to, or modification of, internal embeddings or model weights.

 <p align="right"><a href="#top">Back to top ↑</a></p>

 ---